 What is HICPAC?

-Who is on the committee?
+Who was on the committee?

-The Healthcare Infection Control Practices Advisory Committee (HICPAC) is a panel of experts that advises the Centers for Disease Control and Prevention (CDC) and the Department of Health and Human Services (HHS).
-The 14 voting members are appointed by the Secretary of HHS, but none are federal employees.
-They come from the fields of infection control, infectious diseases, healthcare epidemiology, healthcare-associated infections, health services research, public health policy, and other related fields.
-Members serve for overlapping terms of up to four years.
+The Healthcare Infection Control Practices Advisory Committee (HICPAC) was a panel of experts that advised the Centers for Disease Control and Prevention (CDC) and the Department of Health and Human Services (HHS).
+The 14 voting members were appointed by the Secretary of HHS, but none are federal employees.
+They came from the fields of infection control, infectious diseases, healthcare epidemiology, healthcare-associated infections, health services research, public health policy, and other related fields.
+Members served for overlapping terms of up to four years.
+Non-voting members included representatives from various federal agencies and a rotating group of health-related non-profit organizations.

-What does the committee do?
+What did the committee do?

 What are some examples of HICPAC's impact on the prevention of HAIs?